mo-gaafar/mo-gaafar/content/blog/_index.md

 \-->

-A collection of articles and posts on various topics that I find interesting.
-Most of them are related to Backend and Devops, but not all of them.
-I hope you find them useful.
+A collection of my written work whether in work or personal life.
+I write about a variety of topics including but not limited to: Software Engineering, Machine Learning, Biomedical Engineering, and more.